HyunCafe/odin-calculator/README.md

 * Fix maximize feature to store last location and size and restore on the 2nd click
 * Add feature for right click menu to show on user location, but encounter issues
 * Fix right click menu issue simply by changing menu css to absolute position
+* Fix: Adjust right-click menu positioning to be centered on click location and disabled browser right-click menu

 ## Challenges: